Global Squid Supply Chain Roundtable

 • Wofco

-• 5 companies out of the 21 collaborators have challenges identifying some fisheries characteristics, such as vessel flags or specific fisheries regions and have reported incomplete information.
+• 4 companies have not reported information and have expressed challenges in compiling information, or identifying some fisheries characteristics, such as vessel flags or specific fisheries regions.

-• When there is missing information, we have recommended companies involve suppliers and review and strengthen procurement policies.
+• When there is missing information, SFP has recommended involving suppliers as well as reviewing and strengthening procurement policies.

-• All the reporting companies are working to improve their traceability, however only 15 companies have declared that they have access to vessel information through catch certificates.
+• All the reporting companies are working to improve their traceability, however several have declared that they do not have access to vessel flag or gear information through appropriate documentation.

 • This is due to the lack of import documentation requirements in certain countries and lack of harmonization among import schemes.

 • The major SR leverage is confirmed in Latin-American fisheries.
-The SR participants are sourcing mainly from the Peruvian Jumbo Flying Squid FIP, the Patagonian squid fishery, and the Argentine shortfin squid.
+The SR participants are sourcing mainly from the Peruvian Jumbo Flying Squid FIP, the Patagonian squid fishery, and the Argentine shortfin squid fishery.
+Though, there is an increase in the Indian squid products reported.

-• These results highlight the need to engage new companies in the SR -and new markets- to increase the leverage of the group in other fisheries regions.
+• There is still a need to engage new companies in key markets such as Italy, China and Japan - to increase the leverage of the group in other fisheries regions.

 Associated Fisheries